 No one would be surprised if you didn't really get what a humidifier is, let alone what it's good for.
-But today, we're going to tell you.
 If you've ever had breathing troubles, such as a sinus infection, a humidifier might just be what you're after.
-The American Academy of Allergy Asthma & Immunology recommends them for this purpose, and according to the University of Maryland Medical Center, "A great way to reduce inflammation for sinuses is to get a humidifier."
+The American Academy of Allergy Asthma & Immunology recommends them for this purpose, and according to the University of Maryland Medical Center, humidifiers are "a great way to reduce inflammation for sinuses."

-With over 1500 five-star reviews on Amazon, this is the site's best seller.
-This one promises to help reduce colds and cracked skin during winter by keeping the air humid.
+With over 1,500 five-star reviews on Amazon, this humidifier is a certified bestseller.
+It promises to help reduce colds and cracked skin during winter by keeping the air humid.

-Worried about a humidifier being loud?
+Worried about a humidifier being too loud?
 Fear not, this one promises to be quiet.
-Also, a bonus feature is that you can set what colour it beams at night so it's as relaxing as possible.
+Also, a bonus feature is that you can set what color it beams at night so it's as relaxing as possible.

-Many reviewers recommended this one to help you sleep, thanks to the product diffusing their favourite relaxing essential oils around the bedroom.
+Many reviewers recommend this humidifier to help you sleep since it can diffuse your favorite relaxing essential oils around the bedroom.

 While your sinuses and skin might be sorted with a humidifier, there are a few things you really need to know to ensure you stay as healthy as possible.
-For starters, if you don't clean your humidifier, it can lead to health problems, so make sure there isn't a buildup of bad bacteria (there's a handy guide on AllergyandAir.com).
-Humidifiers aren't necessarily good for those who suffer with dust mite allergies, as dust mites can thrive in more humid areas.
-Instead, you might want to invest in a dehumidifier.
+For starters, if you don't clean your humidifier, it can lead to health problems, so make sure there isn't a buildup of bad bacteria.
+Humidifiers aren't always great for those who suffer from dust mite allergies, as dust mites can thrive in more humid areas.
+Instead, you might want to invest in a dehumidifier like the one below.

-While this is a little pricey, this is incredible for helping to remove any dampness, particularly in bedrooms, which can cause more allergy problems.
+While it's a little pricey, this dehumidifier is incredible for helping to remove any dampness, particularly in bedrooms, which can cause more allergy problems.

 Next up, can't sleep?
 Here's how to fall asleep in under 60 seconds.